 Official Website: https://www.jetbrains.com/webstorm/

-It is an IDE created by JetBrains that supports Windows, Linux and macOS.
-It is packed with refactoring, Intelligent code completion, in-built debugger, and hundreds of other exceptional features with a modern user interface.
+It is an IDE created by JetBrains that supports Windows, Linux, and macOS.
+It is packed with refactoring, Intelligent code completion, an in-built debugger, and hundreds of other exceptional features with a modern user interface.
 Webstorm allows developers to keep track of their code changes for review at any time.
 Spy-js is an excellent feature that distinguishes Webstorm from other competitors, which is used to give suggestions for preventing actions.

 Pros:

-- Code refactoring, autocomplete and good navigation feature
+- Code refactoring, autocomplete, and good navigation feature

 - Built-in tools and support for many plug-ins